TheNinjask/AnotherTwitchPlaysX/README.md

 <!-- omit in toc -->
 ### Why is the UI so small?

 Because I actually kinda liked it but I hid behind the excuse of to make me think to use the space more carefully.
-For example, I ran out of space for more twitch chat options, so I made that slider to preserve the size and still be intuitive enough for users!
+For example, I ran out of space for more chat options, so I made that slider to preserve the size and still be intuitive enough for users!
 <!-- omit in toc -->
 ### Why is there no support for controllers